michaelthe/puppyjs/README.md

 * **verbose**

-    You can set this option to `true` if you want to have more specific logs spat out by PuppyJS.
+    You can set this option to `true` if you want to have more specific logs spat out by Puppy.
 Default value is **false**.

 * **headless**